NAVAJO JOE (1966)

 Director: Sergio Corbucci

-A band of downright merciless bandits led by Duncan (Aldo Sambrell) kill peaceful native Indians in cold blood, retaining their scalps for profit.
-One of the poor women they happen to mutilate is the mate of a Navajo Indian named Joe (Burt Reynolds), who hastily makes it his mission to get revenge.
-When Duncan and his small army are told that the scalps are no longer collected by authorities, they make a deal with the corrupt Dr. Chester Lynne (Pierre Cressoy) to steal a large amount of money on its way to the town of Esperanza via a passenger train.
+A band of downright merciless bandits led by Duncan (Aldo Sambrell, THE GOLDEN VOYAGE OF SINBAD) and his blonde brother (Lucio Rosato, THE BARBARIANS) kill peaceful native Indians in cold blood, retaining their scalps for profit.
+One of the poor women they happen to murder and mutilate is the mate of a Navajo Indian named Joe (Burt Reynolds, SMOKEY AND THE BANDIT), who hastily makes it his mission to get revenge.
+When Duncan and his small army are told that the scalps are no longer collected by authorities, they make a deal with the corrupt Dr. Chester Lynne (Pierre Cressoy, HERCULES VS. THE GIANT WARRIOR) to steal a large amount of money on its way to the town of Esperanza via a passenger train.
 Joe is able to thwart the heist (after Duncan and company massacre everyone on the train, sans a small child), but when the town realizes these destructive killers will soon be attacking, they make a deal with the brave Indian to protect them and their precious loot.

 The plot is simple enough; a loved one is murdered, a robbery is attempted, a town is threatened and a brave hero must come forth to face up to the bad guys.
-But that’s just fine, because NAVAJO JOE works well in its action-packed 92 minutes, shot mostly outdoors among beautiful Spanish landscapes and boasting some truly scrumptious cinematography.
-It doesn’t waste much time with a romantic subplot, though there is a rather half-baked relationship between Joe and the pleasant servant Estella (played by stunning Italian-born brunette Nicoletta Machiavelli).
+But that’s just fine, because NAVAJO JOE works well in its action-packed 92 minutes, shot mostly outdoors among beautiful Spanish landscapes and boasting some truly scrumptious cinematography by Silvano Ippoliti (CALIGULA).
+It doesn’t waste much time with a romantic subplot, though there is a rather half-baked relationship between Joe and the pleasant servant Estella (played by stunning Italian-born brunette Nicoletta Machiavelli, KISS THE GIRLS AND MAKE THEM DIE).
 This is basically old fashioned “good guys vs. bad guys” (though the good guys are mainly Joe, Estella, a banjo player and a trio of showgirls), with an extremely high body count and a surprising amount of violence for the mid 1960s (scalpings, stabbings, forehead carvings, gunshots in the face, etc.).

-Tan-painted and wearing a black long-banged wig that almost makes him look like he should be playing with a 1960s Garage band, Burt Reynolds suitably deadpans through the role of Joe in traditional no-nonsense cinematic tough guy mode; athletic and smart enough to outwit his many adversaries.
-He may not have had fun making the film (reportedly, he left the set at one point to do a TV commercial) but it certainly looks like he did.
-Aldo Sambrell, an actor you’ve seen dozens of times, usually in the background of Sergio Leone westerns, is great as the cold-blooded Duncan, exemplifying pure evil in his facial expressions alone.
-Fernando Rey (THE FRENCH CONNECTION) is pretty much wasted as a priest, but has at least one memorable scene with Sambrell.
+Tan-painted and wearing a jet-black long-banged wig that almost makes him look like he should be playing with a 1960s Garage Rock band, Reynolds suitably deadpans through the role of Joe in traditional no-nonsense cinematic tough guy mode; athletic and smart enough to outwit his many adversaries.
+He may not have had fun making the film (reportedly, he left the set at one point to do a TV commercial) but it certainly looks like he did, and he also carried out most of his own stunts.
+Sambrell, an actor you’ve seen dozens of times, usually in the background of Sergio Leone westerns, is great as the cold-blooded Duncan, exemplifying pure evil in his facial expressions alone.
+Fernando Rey (THE FRENCH CONNECTION) is pretty much wasted as the priest, Father Rattigan, but has at least one memorable scene with Sambrell.
 For fans of Euro exploitation, the crew is actually more interesting than the cast, as director Fernando Di Leo (SLAUGHTER HOTEL) served as one of the writers, future cannibal movie maven Ruggero Deodato was an assistant director and Ennio Morricone supplied the distinct score (“Navajo Joe” is even given a vocal theme) under the pseudonym “Leo Nichols.”
 As one of the film’s biggest champions, Quentin Tarantino would later use some of the music for his KILL BILL VOLUME 2 soundtrack.

 BACK TO REVIEWS